Switching your print on demand supplier? Get in touch with us here

 design creation

-Here comes the fun part: designing your custom shirt!
+Here comes the fun part: designing your custom print t-shirts!
 With your design inspiration from earlier, combine your desired elements in an image editing program like Adobe Illustrator or Canva.
 Remember to stick with two or three fonts and color combinations at maximum.
 Anything more than that can make your design look less cohesive and appear cluttered and distracting.

 Likewise, be sure to use high-quality vector images and graphics so your design doesn’t look pixelated and low-quality once printed on a shirt.
 If you choose Gelato as your print on demand provider, our Design Editor is home to thousands of professional vector images and premium fonts.
 We even have hundreds of digital mock-ups to preview how your design will look on a shirt!